 - Thinking in global integrative terms

-Before joining JFF in 2018, Felicia was senior researcher at the Center for Information and Research on Civic Learning and Engagement (CIRCLE) at Tufts University, where she was involved in efforts to inform policy and practice in ways designed to improve equity in the civic and political spheres for marginalized and disconnected young people.
+Before joining JFF, Felicia was senior researcher at the Center for Information and Research on Civic Learning and Engagement (CIRCLE) at Tufts University, where she was involved in efforts to inform policy and practice in ways designed to improve equity in the civic and political spheres.

 Felicia says she was drawn to JFF because the organization focuses on economic mobility through learning and systems change for people on the ground.
 She also appreciates JFF’s commitment to diversity, equity, and inclusion.